tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_paul2.md

 ---
 !!!
 Note
-     In this practical, we will go through some of the additional input requirements and considerations for the analysis of gene set PRS analysis, and will then calculate some gene set based PRS using [PRSet](https://choishingwan.github.io/PRSice/quick_start_prset/).
+     In this practical, we will go through some of the input requirements and considerations for the analysis of gene set PRS analysis, and will then calculate some gene set based PRS using [PRSet](https://choishingwan.github.io/PRSice/quick_start_prset/).

 ---